-Home Assistant: Z-Wave Guide (made easy)
+Home Assistant: Z-Wave Setup Guide

 I’ll be basing my automation system (and this guide) on the Z-Wave protocol due to its performance and large number of compatible devices.
 You may intend to use another protocol such as ZigBee, which will work well too.
 And you can apply the same general processes equally successfully to whichever protocol you wish, only the nuances in each step will differ.
 That’s what’s great about Home Assistant!

 We can configure Home Assistant to work with Z-Wave in one of two ways.
 The first takes advantage of the recent advancements to Home Assistant’s user-interface, while the second is the more primitive, code/text based approach.

 We’ll be dealing with the former as it’s significantly more user-friendly, and the code-based approach has been covered extensively by other sources.
 Forewarning if you choose the code route : While it’s more versatile as it gives you granular control, be ready to strap yourself in for some coffee-fuelled late nights until you learn the system.

 Now… to Home Assistant!

 Step 1: Integrating Z-Wave the easy way

 - Connect to Home Assistant using your web-browser (either through http://hassio.local:8123 or the IP address in the format http://XXX.XXX.XXX.XXX:8123)

 - Select ‘Configure’

 As our goal is to set-up a Z-Wave network, we’ll follow the above process (with some specific additions shown below) to integrate Z-Wave.
 If at any time you find yourself unsure of something, refer to Home Assistant’s official Z-Wave documentation.